anthonywongnz/regive/README.md

 ## How can technology help?

 As a community platform, the safety and security of our community is our main priority.

-## The Idea

-## Regive works by:

-1. The Recipient user launches the Regive app and can access information across multiple services.
-2. The Recipient user answers a small survey.
-3. The Supplier (Donator) can post the items that they are donating, as well as arrange pickup/delivery and payment options.
-4. The Recipient user can select the item that they need.
-5. The Recipient user and Supplier finalises pickup/delivery and payment options.

 <a name="roadmap"></a>